One-Pot Chicken Marsala Rice: Easy, Flavor-Packed Dinner

 Instructions

-- Prepare the chicken: Season chicken thighs generously with salt, pepper, and smoked paprika.
-Heat olive oil in a large, deep skillet or Dutch oven over medium-high heat.
-Sear chicken until golden brown on both sides, about 4 minutes per side.
-Transfer to a plate and set aside.
+Season thighs well with salt, pepper, and smoked paprika.
+Heat olive oil over medium-high and sear until a deep golden crust forms, about 3-4 minutes per side, then transfer to a plate.

 Tips for Success